Heat pumps: Why Germany's heating revolution is stalling – DW – 09/20/2024

 German Economy Minister Robert Habeck is desperately trying to promote the use of heat pumps for heating German households.
 The Green politician is convinced the technology has the potential to create jobs in Germany while saving the climate.

-Heat pump technology, which utilizes ambient air or groundwater heat, is relatively emissions-free — especially when the heat pump is powered by green electricity from private photovoltaic system.
+Heat pumps, which utilize ambient air or groundwater heat, are low-emission — especially when the heat pump is powered by green electricity from a private photovoltaic system.

-When Habeck and his Greens became part of Chancellor Olaf Scholz's three-party coalition government in 2022, they successfully launched a campaign to change how Germans heat their homes, which caused production and sales of heat pumps to soar, setting a record for the technology last year.
+When Habeck and his Green Party became part of Chancellor Olaf Scholz's three-party coalition government in 2022, they successfully launched a campaign to change how Germans heat their homes, which caused production and sales of heat pumps to soar, setting a record for the technology last year.

 But towards the end of 2023, clouds began to gather over the heat-pump boom.